 - 3 Tbsp. fish sauce (soy sauce can be substituted)

 - 1-2 Tbsp.
-Thai basil, chives or parsley, for garnish
+Thai basil, chives or cilantro, for garnish

-- To roast your squash, heat oven to 375°F. Cut off both ends, then slice lengthwise and remove all seeds.
+- Roast your squash by heating oven to 375°F. Cut off both ends, then slice lengthwise and remove all seeds.
 Place face down on a lightly oiled baking tray.
-Roast until a fork easily punctures the skin, about 30-40 minutes.
+Cook until a fork easily punctures the skin, about 30-40 minutes.

 - Cool, then scoop the squash into a food processor or blender.
 Puree with stock until smooth.